-- Improvement works completed on Te Kūiti Stormwater network included installation of concrete wingwalls with grates/screens, and scruffy domes. - The sewer trunk main sewer crossing under SH3 and railway track at Te Kūiti was also completed. - Renewal of wastewater main was completed at Seddon and Alexandra Streets, Te Kūiti. - Four pavement rehabilitation sites were delivered, Waimiha Road, Te Anga Road, and two sites on Taharoa Road.
-Waimiha Road pavement rehabilitation completed, and Seddon and Lawrence Streets commenced. - The footpath contract was delivered around the district, delivering 974m of new footpaths and 1,927m were repaired.
+- Improvement works completed on Te Kuiti Stormwater network included installation of concrete wingwalls with grates/screens, and scruffy domes. - The sewer truck main sewer crossing under SH3 and railway track at Te Kuiti was also completed. - Renewal of wastewater main was completed at Seddon and Alexandra Streets, Te Kuiti. - Four pavement rehabilitation sites were delivered, Waimiha Road, Te Anga Road, and two sites on Taharoa Road.
+Waimiha Road pavement rehabilitation completed, and Seddon and Lawrence Streets commenced. - The footpath contract was delivered around the district, delivering 2668m of new footpaths.